 Gwinnett County Georgia Legal Help

-The Indigent Project provides Legal Help to low and no-income residents in the Gwinnett County Georgia who have suffered loss, injury, or damage in the following areas:
+The Indigent Project provides Legal Help to no and low-income residents in the Gwinnett County Georgia who have suffered injury, loss, or damages in the following areas:

 Car Accidents, Big Truck Accidents, and Motorcycle Accidents: